DataDog/chef-datadog/CONTRIBUTING.md

 Have you fixed a bug or written a new feature and want to share it?
 Many thanks!

-In order to ease/speed up our review, here are some items you can check/improve when submitting your PR:
+When submitting your PR, here are some items you can check or improve to facilitate the review process:

   * Have a proper commit history (we advise you to rebase if needed).
   * Write tests for the code you wrote.